Matisantillan11/kika-ui/CONTRIBUTING.md

-Thanks for showing interest to contribute to Chakra UI 🖤, you rock!
+Thanks for showing interest to contribute to Kika UI 🖤, you rock!

 Here's a few guidelines that should help you as you prepare your contribution.